Gábor Balázsi, PhD

 Research Interest

-The goal of my laboratory is to develop a predictive, quantitative understanding of biological processes such as cellular decision making and the survival and evolution of cell populations.
+The goal of my laboratory is to combine synthetic and evolutionary biology to develop a predictive, quantitative understanding of cancer-related processes such as metastasis-relevant cellular decision-making and the survival and evolution of cell populations during drug treatment.
 We have been pursuing two main research directions:

-Our current goal is to merge these two efforts, and use synthetic gene circuits as perturbation tools to understand how gene regulatory networks control cells and cell populations.
+Our current goal is to merge these two efforts and use synthetic gene circuits as perturbation tools to understand how gene regulatory networks adapt and evolve as they control cancer cell populations.

 In the past, we mapped gene regulatory network responses to environmental changes; we showed how nongenetic cellular diversity can aid cell survival and mediate drug resistance; we built various synthetic gene circuits to control nongenetic cellular variability; we built “dimmer” or “linearizer” gene circuits for precise gene expression tuning; we developed computational models of natural and synthetic gene regulatory networks affecting drug resistance and metastasis; and we have confirmed computational predictions of evolutionary dynamics by experimental evolution of cells carrying synthetic gene circuits, bridging the fields of synthetic and evolutionary biology.
-Now we are ready to interface natural gene networks with synthetic gene circuits to study how controlling gene network dynamics affects cellular phenotypes in cancer and drug resistance.
+Now we are interfacing natural gene networks with synthetic gene circuits to study how short-term and evolutionary dynamics of cancer cell populations affects cellular phenotypes relevant to metastasis and drug resistance, with suggestions for potential new therapeutic approaches against cancer drug resistance.

 Education

-Ph.D. - Physics, University of Missouri at Saint Louis & Missouri S&T at Rolla, USA, 2001M.S. - Physics, University of Missouri at Saint Louis, USA, 1999
+PhD, Physics, University of Missouri at Saint Louis & Missouri S&T at Rolla, USA